agam0104/secondrepo/README.md

 # secondrepo
-start building the project on the cloud
+working on the activities and intents of Android SDK